aronlebani/robin-cms/README.md

 * Works with any Static Site Generator or with a dynamic Sinatra app
 * Simple to install into your website - you just need to add a `config.ru` and a `robin.yaml` file
+* Self-contained - you don't need to ship any assets for the CMS admin site

 ## Usage